Amazon raises investment in India to $26 bln by 2030 | Technology

 Though Jassy gave no breakdown, the announcement follows Amazon's cloud computing unit Amazon Web Services (AWS) saying last month it will invest 1.06 trillion rupees ($12.9 billion) in the country by the end of 2030.
 Earlier, Amazon had announced a $6.5 billion investment plan, largely to boost its e-commerce business where it competes with Walmart's Flipkart and billionaire Mukesh Ambani's Reliance Retail.

-The investment amount committed now comes to around $6.5 billion.
+The new investment amount committed now comes to around an additional $6.5 billion.
 The e-commerce giant's announced investment during Modi's trip adds to other companies, including U.S. semiconductor toolmaker Applied Materials and memory chip firm Micron Technology, which have made commitments during the Indian prime minister's state visit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)